Redundancies, reorganisation & restructuring solicitors

 Redundancy legal advice

 If it is necessary to make redundancies, whether as part of company restructuring or the changing needs of the business, you’ll need to correctly identify who you should inform and consult with.
 As well as the individuals concerned, this may include trade unions or employee representatives.
 It’s essential you understand what redundancy means in the legal sense, that you follow the correct procedure and apply it fairly.
 This will reduce the chances of employees bringing claims against you, for example for unfair or wrongful dismissal.
+There can be strict timescales to adhere to, as well as the processes themselves, in order to do things in line with current legal requirements.

 If you’re unsure about any aspect of the process, want more information on redundancy or restructuring legal requirements, or simply want clarification about your options, eligibility and the legal implications, please ask us for advice.